godofecht/pypi-toolkit/README.md

 - [ ] Integration with CI/CD pipelines
 - [ ] Enhanced logging and error reporting
 - [ ] Support for additional testing frameworks
+- [ ] KeyRing management with Twine
+- [ ] Template management with `cookiecutter` and some template library

 ## Installation